neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/shell-basics.md

 This has the following reasons / advantages:

-- Many tools don't have GUI (_graphical user interfaces_) and can only be run over a CLI
+- Many tools don't have GUI (_graphical user interfaces_) and can only be run over a CLI.
 - You can write scripts (which consist of a number of commands) to automize processes and repetitive tasks and ensure they are being run exactly the same way every time they are executed.

 On macOS we are using zsh (_z shell_) as the command interpreter.
 (Before 2019 (v10.15) macOS' shell was called _bash_.
-Keep that in mind when googling).
+Most bash commands will work with zsh as well.
+Keep that in mind when googling.)

 By default it is run within the Terminal app.
 For this course we'll use iTerm and Visual Studio Code as alternative terminal emulators.

-- A shell (like _zsh_) is the command interpreter that runs and executes commands on your computer and outputs results
+- A shell (like _zsh_) is the command interpreter that runs and executes commands on your computer and outputs results.
-- A terminal emulator (like _Terminal_, _iTerm_, _Visual Studio Code_) is a text input and output environment that sends commands to the shell and displays its output
+- A terminal (like _Terminal_, _iTerm_, _Visual Studio Code_) is a text input and output environment (emulating a [hardware computer terminal](https://en.wikipedia.org/wiki/Computer_terminal) that sends commands to the shell and displays its output.

 ### Basic Shell commands